Skip to main content

 What is a specialty pharmacy?

 You should have the right to understand and make informed decisions about your medications -- the pros and cons -- as well as important cost issues.
-All of these are areas a specialty pharmacy can help educate you about; however, many patients are confused about these services and exactly how they work.
+These are all areas a specialty pharmacy can help you understand, but many patients are confused about these services and exactly how they work.

 Here's a few questions you might have: